 - Select your local repository and click the ‘Commit’ button.

 - You will see a pop-up window with a list of the changes you’ve made.
-Add a commit message, for example, “Initial plugin upload”.
+Write a commit message, such as ‘Initial plugin upload’.

 - Click ‘Commit’ to sync your changes with the WordPress repository.